eriksjolund/podman-exit-status-docs/README.md

 Podman always terminates with exit status code `0` when the option __--detach__ is given to the  __podman run__ command.
-Podman will in detached mode terminate right away after starting the container.
-Podman does not wait for the termination of the container process so Podman does not know of any container command _exit status code_.

 | command | podman exit status |
 | --                            |                --  |